rocambille/rocambille.github.io/en/_posts/2022-05-02-how-to-do-a-modal-in-react-the-html-first-approach.md

 ![show me the way](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/m18m2ve02cet84x2us9g.jpg)

-Do HTML before doing CSS, or JS... or React.
+Do HTML before doing CSS, or JS... or React.<!--more-->

 ## First, there was a modal